Dijajana/english-for-designers/extra-takeaways/index.md

 # Takeaways

-This semestr I have learned...
+This semester I have learned...

 1. how to present myself and my work as a designer.
 2. what is *alt text* and how (and why) to write it properly.